LMS-Community/lms-community.github.io/docs/reference/enable-ssh.md

     ssh -c aes128-cbc -oHostKeyAlgorithms=+ssh-rsa,ssh-dss -oKexAlgorithms=+diffie-hellman-group1-sha1 root@[IP address or hostname of your device]
     ```

+    Please note that some Linux distributions wouldn't even install the necessary algorithms any more.
+See eg. [this document for Fedora](https://fedoraproject.org/wiki/Changes/StrongCryptoSettings2#Upgrade/compatibility_impact).

 ## Squeezebox Radio / Touch / Controller

 On the Squeezeboxen SSH can be enabled in Settings/Advanced Settings/Remote Access.
 Follow the instructions on screen.